top of page

 Professor David Healy

 David Healy is a psychopharmacologist, psychiatrist, scientist and author.
-He is currently Professor of Psychiatry at McMaster University in Hamilton, Canada.
-He was previously a Professor at Cardiff and Bangor Universities in the UK.
 His main areas of research are the contribution of antidepressants to suicide, the conflict of interest between pharmaceutical companies and academic medicine, and the history of pharmacology.

 Healy has written more than 150 peer-reviewed articles, 200 other articles, and 20 books, including 'The Antidepressant Era', 'The Creation of Psychopharmacology', 'The Psychopharmacologists Volumes 1–3', 'Let Them Eat Prozac' and 'Mania: A Short History of Bipolar Disorder'.